What is TELC?

 How does TELC select student attorneys?

-TELC employs a strong “first come/first serve” preference.
+TELC normally employs a strong “first come/first serve” preference.
 Students who apply early in the application process and select TELC as their first choice, therefore, have the best chance of admission.
-TELC’s director reserves the right, however, to consider additional factors in making selection decisions, including students’ academic records.
+TELC’s director reserves the right, however, to consider additional factors in making selection decisions, including students’ academic records and our desire to preserve a balance of 2L and 3L students in the spring semester (so that all of our experienced student attorneys do not graduate at once).
 When a student receives notice that he or she has been selected for TELC, that admission decision is subject to resolving any “conflict of interest” issues (which are rare).
 When it is not possible to accommodate all eligible students who apply, students who are not initially selected are welcome to sign up on a waiting list, in case slots open up.

 Where can I learn more about TELC?